Fatima Meer: Early life

-Fatima Meer was born in the Grey Streets of Durban, South Africa, into a middle-class family of nine, where her father Moosa Ismail Meer, a newspaper editor of The Indian Views, instilled in her a consciousness of the racial discrimination that existed in the country.
+Fatima Meer was born in the Grey Streets of Durban, South Africa, into a middle-class family of nine, where her father M.I.
+Meer, a newspaper editor of TIV (The Indian View), instilled in her a consciousness of the racial discrimination that existed in the country.
 Her mother was Rachel Farrell, the second wife of Moosa Ismail Meer.
 Her mother was orphaned and of Jewish and Portuguese descent.
 She converted to Islam and changed her name to Amina.
 When she was 16 years old in 1944, she helped raise £1 000 for famine relief in Bengal, India.

 She completed her schooling at the Durban Indian Girls High School.
 When she was still a student she mobilized students to found the Student Passive Resistance Committee to gather funds for the Indian community's passive resistance campaign from 1946 to 1948.
 The committee led her to meet Yusuf Dadoo, Monty Naicker, and Kesaveloo Goonam.
 She subsequently attended the University of the Witwatersrand for one year where she was a member of a Trotskyism group that was affiliated to Non-European Unity Movement (NEUM).
 She went to the University of Natal, where she completed a Bachelor's degree and Master's degree in Sociology.